 Table of Contents

-You can use this page type to add .
+You can use this page type to add a table from your base to your app .

 Change page settings